Skip to main content

 • You can combine this flag with --fast-list to optimize performance.

-• It does not work in conjunction with the --s3-versions flag, which requires individual head requests for each object to retrieve version metadata.
+• --use-server-modtime does not work in conjunction with this flag, because rclone still needs to make individual HEAD requests to retrieve version metadata.

 --s3-version-deleted flag

-When you use the --s3-version-deleted flag, rclone includes delete markers in the listing.
+When using the --s3-version-deleted flag, rclone includes delete markers in the listing.
 You can combine this with the --s3-versions flag to see all versions along with delete markers.

 rclone lsl [REMOTE]:[BUCKET-NAME] --s3-version-deleted